 The successful applicant will have a broad knowledge of and ability to troubleshoot and to work with mechanical, electronic, computer, high-vacuum, and cryogenic systems similar to those of the complex BICEP3 experiment.
 Programming experience with Linux and CAD experience with Solidworks are pluses.
-Past experience must include the demonstrated ability to take responsibility for and to operate similarly complex experiments in a remote and challenging environment.
+Past experience must include the demonstrated ability to take responsibility for and operate similarly complex experiments in a remote and challenging environment, including the ability to identify hazards and maintain safety.
 This position requires an exceptionally focused individual who is self-motivated and able to effectively communicate and collaborate with others.
 Must be able to walk 6 km per day wearing heavy clothing under extreme weather conditions.

 Must be capable of obtaining a New Zealand visa or other authorization to travel to Antarctica via New Zealand.
 The successful candidate will be required to demonstrate that he/she is physically qualified to work in Antarctica and must meet all requirements of the U.S. Antarctic Program.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 About Harvard University Faculty of Arts and Sciences